After training at London's Central School, I made my professional debut in a 1962

 and BORN YESTERDAY, directed by Tom Stoppard at Greenwich.

-In 1974, I returned to Broadway in MY FAT FRIEND.
+In 1974, she returned to Broadway in MY FAT FRIEND.
 There soon

 followed KNOCK KNOCK with Charles Durning, MRS. WARREN'S PROFESSION (for a